reycobra/UAG/inteligencia_artificial/README.md

 ## Description

-This class as the tittle saids is about a class of Artificial Intelligence taken in the UAG, there are two projects here, one related with resolving a maze using the lego and another one related to give voice commands to the lego.
+This class as the tittle shows is about a class of Artificial Intelligence taken in the UAG, there are two projects here, one related with resolving a maze using the lego and another one related to give voice commands to the lego.

 ### Brief description of the "Maze project"